How Safe Is It To Eat Takeout?

 "I know people are worried, but from what we know currently about the virus, it's safe to eat food prepared at restaurants so long as you take the proper precautions — in particular hand-washing," says Schaffner.

-As the coronavirus spreads in the U.S., and Americans heed directives to stay home, takeout and delivery of prepared food is picking up.
-Yet in these fearful times, there are many of us who are wondering if eating takeout is a good idea?
+As the coronavirus spreads in the U.S. and Americans heed directives to stay home, takeout and delivery of prepared food is picking up.
+Yet in these fearful times, many of us are wondering if eating takeout is a good idea.
 (Plus shouldn't we be cooking all those groceries we stocked up on?)

 Luckily for lazy cooks, eating food prepared in restaurant appears to be a safe choice.
 Current guidance from the Food and Drug Administration states that "there is no evidence to suggest that food produced in the United States can transmit COVID-19."